radrumond/timehetnet/readme.md

 In order to run our code you need to download the data-sets as listed in our paper.

 Pre-processing code is available at our metadaset folder.
-The default directory is ``~/data`` For now, you can look into the file splits/regensplits.py on how the filenames must look like. ".npy" files are the data-sets converted to a numpy array (SAMPLESxTIMExCHANNELS). ".pkl.npy" are the same, but indicates data-sets where the size  of TIME is not the consistent across SAMPLES.
+The default directory is ``~/data``

 Once the data-set is processed, you must run:
 ```bash